-The PresSuraTM controller/monitor Operation and Service Manual is divided into two parts.
+The PresSuraTM Room Pressure Monitor/Controller Operation and Service Manual is divided into two parts.
 Part One describes how the PresSura unit functions and how to interface with the device.
-This section should be read by users, facilities staff, and anyone who requires a basic understanding of how the PresSura controller/monitor operates.
+This section should be read by users, facilities staff, and anyone who requires a basic understanding of how the PresSura monitor operates.